codecrafters-io/build-your-own-grep/solutions/haskell/01-init/explanation.md

   then do
-    putStrLn "Expected first argument to be '-E'" exitFailure else do if matchPattern pat input_line
+    putStrLn "Expected first argument to be '-E'" exitFailure else do if matchPattern pattern input_line
             then exitSuccess
             else exitFailure
 ```